There was no positive intent: Tendulkar feels Dhoni should have taken charge in the middle overs

 This was the first time India’s top-order failed in the tournament although skipper Virat Kohli scored 67.

 Tendulkar hinted that Dhoni, the senior player in the partnership, should have taken charge as Jadhav’s batting was hardly tested in the tournament.
-The Maharashtra batsman had faced just eight balls (against Pakistan) in the only match before the encounter against Afghanistan.
+The Maharashtra batsman had faced just eight balls [against Pakistan] in the only match before the encounter against Afghanistan.

 “Kedar Jadhav was under pressure, he had not had an outing up until now.
 He needed someone to take charge of the situation early on but that did not happen.